Advanced nanotechnologies and microtechnologies

 - Coordination compounds showing the magnetic bi- or multistability

 Proposed PhD project is oriented on the synthesis and characterization of magnetically active transition metal and/or lanthanide complexes showing specific magnetic phenomena like spin crossover effect, single molecule magnetism or single chain magnetism.
 Such coordination compounds exhibit magnetic bi- or multistability and in this sense are very attractive from the application point of view.
-Possible technological utilization might be in the case of high capacity memory devices, display technologies, spinotronics, contrast agents for magnetic resonance imaging etc. PhD study will be focused on the advance organic and coordination synthesis of mononuclear and polynuclear complexes.
-New-prepared compounds will be characterized by analytical and spectral methods and magnetic properties will be studied by means MPMS SQUID and HFEPR spectroscopy.
+Possible technological utilization might be in the case of high capacity memory devices, display technologies, spinotronics, contrast agents for magnetic resonance imaging etc. PhD study will be focused on the advanced organic and coordination synthesis of mononuclear and polynuclear complexes of transition metals and/or lanthanides.
+New-prepared compounds will be characterized by analytical and spectral methods and magnetic properties will be studied by means MPMS SQUID.